Myths in Software Testing vs Reality:

 So, we are testers first, and it is important to remember that before we make the specialization our main area of focus.

-Having worked on one automation project does not and ideally, should not ruin us for manual testing.
+Having worked on one automation project does not and ideally should not ruin us for manual testing.

-Manual testing is a skill that we all build on; it is the fundamental and our foundation.
+Manual testing is a skill that we all build on; it is fundamental and our foundation.
 Automation testing is great.
 It is the closest thing to magic we have in our QA field.
 But considering one to be inferior or superior to the other is not the attitude we want to see in the field.

 Misconception #2: